BOSTON — Mitt Romney has a not-so-secret weapon against Newt Gingrich.

 It's a path that played well for Obama's nationwide network four years ago.
 And it's one that Romney hopes to emulate in the coming months, regardless of how things turn out in Iowa or New Hampshire.

 "We're running for president of the United States, not president of the early states," Romney political director Rich Beeson said.
 "We're focused on the early states just like every other campaign, but we are also focused on the long term.
 We're looking at primaries in June."

 The organizational dominance offers Romney an army of high-profile supporters who are sharing political networks of their own.
-Romney has already has won support from eight U.S. senators, 45 House members and three governors.
-In many cases, the officials have been at it for months, raising money, spreading Romney's message and crafting state-specific strategies.
+Romney has already has won over eight U.S. senators, 45 House members and three governors.
+In many cases the officials have been at it for months, raising money, spreading Romney's message and crafting state-specific strategies.
 They have been working in small towns and capitals alike in often-overlooked states like Vermont and Tennessee — even in Gingrich's home state of Georgia.

-In some cases, people like Talent in Missouri have been working on Romney's behalf, officially or unofficially, for more than four years.
+In some cases, people like former Sen. Jim Talent of Missouri have been working on Romney's behalf, officially or unofficially, for more than four years.

-"He had a solid core of support going in," Talent said earlier.
+"He had a solid core of support going in," Talent said.
 "Running for president is really running a campaign in a number of different states at once.
 Romney's organization started off very early in a number of states."